Home /Search

 “Summer” missions occur in June, July and August and these focus on the Scotian Shelf and Bay of Fundy (i.e. 4VWX 5Yb, expanding recently to include the Laurentian Channel and Georges Bank (5Zc).
 Collected data includes total catch in numbers and weights by species.
 Length frequency data is available for most species, as are the age, sex, maturity and weight information for a subset of the individual animals.
 Other data such as ageing material, genetic material, and stomach contents are often also collected, but are stored elsewhere.“Summer” cruises occur in May, June, July and August and these focus on the Scotian Shelf and Bay of Fundy (i.e. 4VWX).Cite this data as: Clark, D., Emberley, J. Data of MARITIMES SUMMER RESEARCH VESSEL SURVEYS.
 Published January 2021.
 Population Ecology Division, Fisheries and Oceans Canada, Dartmouth, N.S. https://open.canada.ca/data/en/dataset/1366e1f1-e2c8-4905-89ae-e10f1be0a164

-The location of coastal British Columbia marine kayaking point features, such as destinations and overnight campsites.
+The locations of coastal British Columbia boat launches.
 The Coastal BC datasets are circa 2004 and legacy in nature.
 Caution should be exercised when using this data, as it may not be accurate or complete.
 There are currently no plans to update.

 Tell us what you think!